Last Updated 1.17.2018

 Make visual consistency easier by using a brand guideline

 I’m a huge believer in branding guidelines, as a designer I work with them a lot — most especially when I’m designing something for a larger organization.
 If they’re working with lots of employees and contract designers, they want to make sure that their logo, fonts, imagery, and messaging are consistent no matter who is producing it.

-If you’re not working with a designer, you can certainly create your own brand guidelines and I’ll tell ya — it makes your life a lot easier even if you’re creating all of your content and graphics on your own.
+If you’re not working with a designer, you can create your own brand guidelines and I’ll tell ya — it makes your life a lot easier if you’re creating all of your content and graphics on your own.
 And as your business grows, who knows?
-Maybe you’ll need to outsource some of your design tasks.
-They take a little time to set up, but you’ll save tons of time in the long run, and any designer you may hire in the future will work with your rules to keep things consistent.
+Maybe you’ll need to outsource some of your design tasks, and you’ll want the people you hire to maintain your consistency.

 - How your logo should be used (and how it should not)